 Less than people fear, and the costs are knowable in advance, which is itself a form of protection.

-Your representation fee is negotiated and written down before the work begins, and is often covered by the seller, as above.
+Your representation fee is negotiated and written down before the work begins, and is often covered by the seller.
 Your closing costs, the part buyers most often underestimate, include land transfer tax, your lawyer’s fees, title insurance, and adjustments; ask your lawyer for a written estimate specific to your price and municipality rather than a rule of thumb.
 And do not forget the cost that arrives every year after you own: property tax varies by municipality across the GTA, and it belongs in the comparison too.
 Your inspection runs a few hundred dollars.
-A condo status certificate is capped at $100.
+A condo status certificate is capped at $100, though a management portal usually adds a convenience fee that brings it closer to $150.
 A parcel-register search is a few dollars.
 Set against the size of the purchase, the entire protective layer is a rounding error, and almost nobody regrets paying for it.

 The short version